-Summer is coming to Berlin, and on the warmer days, you can almost feel the number of bikes getting larger and larger around the streets.
-For me, this time of the year is always kind of weird since a lot of seasonal cyclists go out and it seems that they need to learn one thing or more.
+Summer is coming to Berlin, and on the warmer days, you can almost feel the number of bikes getting larger and more prominent around the streets.
+For me, this time of the year is always weird since many seasonal cyclists go out, and it seems they need to learn one thing or more.

 Last Sunday, I was cycling around Britz when something happened to me, and I realized that I needed to write down these rules.
-I was cycling on the bike lane when I saw a guy on his bike crossing the street.
+I was cycling in the bike lane when I saw a guy on his bike crossing the street.

-After we both checked out if we were ok, I continue my bike ride with some pain and anger.
+After we both checked out if we were ok, I continued my bike ride with some pain and anger.
 I kept thinking about all the times I had to ring my bell while complaining about people cycling in the wrong direction on a bike lane.
-I kept thinking about all the people I see crossing a traffic light while others on bikes waited.
+I kept thinking about all the people I saw crossing a traffic light while others on bikes waited.

 Without further delay, here are my own Berlin Bike Rules.

-Wear a helmet and always have lights
+Wear a helmet and always have bike lights

-I only started wearing a helmet after I read a story about a woman that was hit by a truck and fell to the ground and passed out when her head hit the asphalt.
-I remember reading about this, and my research leads me to my examples of people going through something similar and even with some deaths.
+I only started wearing a helmet after reading a story about a woman hit by a truck that fell to the ground and passed out when her head hit the asphalt.
+I remember reading about this, and my research leads me to examples of people going through something similar and even with some deaths.

 Bike lights are even more necessary.
-But it seems like a lot of people like to ignore it and ride through Berlin without any way of making people know there is a bike on the road at night.
+But it seems like many people like to ignore it and ride through Berlin without making people know there is a bike on the road at night.
 It’s even worse during winter since the days are shorter, and it gets darker earlier.

 So, don’t make this mistake and let cars and people know where you are while you cycle at night.

-Pay attention to the cars and buses that might be coming from behind you, try to keep a look to the people walking next to you and to the other bikes that might be cycling next to you.
+Pay attention to the cars and buses that might be coming from behind you, and try to keep a look at the people walking next to you and at the other bikes that might be cycling next to you.

 Pay attention to your surroundings

-Headphones block you from the street noises making it harder for you to see cars coming by on the street.
-Headphones make harder for you to listen to the bikes and the people around you.
+Headphones block you from the street noises making it harder for you to see cars coming on the street.
+Headphones make it harder for you to listen to the bikes and the people around you.

-I have a Bluetooth speaker that I carry with me and play music.
-I can still hear what is happening around me and listen to the music at the same time.
+I have a Bluetooth speaker that I carry with me and plays music.
+I can still hear what is happening around me and listen to music simultaneously.
 Maybe you should try this as well.
 Remember that this music is for you and not for everyone around you.
-Keep the music to yourself and to be the kind of asshole that wants everybody to listen to their music.
+Keep the music to yourself and be the kind of asshole that wants everybody to listen to their music.

-Remember that streets are for cars, bike lanes are for bikes and sidewalks are for people
+Streets are for cars, bike lanes are for bikes and sidewalks are for people

 Respect the rules and be predictable

-Try to inform the people behind you about your next turn and don’t make sudden changes in your direction.
+Try to inform the people behind you about your next turn, and don’t make sudden changes in your direction.
 Sometimes those can be the reason for accidents.

-Being predictable is something that sounds so simple, but it happens to be why I get pissed off most of the times.
-There are always people by bike trying to cut short and finding their way around other bikes.
+Being predictable sounds so simple, but it is why I get pissed off most of the time.
+People by bike always try to cut short and find their way around other bikes.
 If one of those bikes is not paying attention, you know what will happen.

 Bike lanes work like roads

 If somebody is going slowly in front of you, ring the bell and wait for them to move to the right side.
 Pretty similar to how roads work.

-Don’t ever block the bike lane cycling side by side to another bike.
-There are better places where you can talk to your friends, and the bike lane is not one of those.
+Don’t ever block the bike lane by cycling to another bike.
+There are better places to talk to your friends; the bike lane is not one of those.

 Lock it well and lock it right

-But, since I don’t want to have the experience of going to where I parked it and not finding it, I got some great locks, and I use it every time I need to keep my bike out for an extended period.
+But, since I don’t want to have the experience of going to where I parked it and not finding it, I got some great locks, and I use them every time I need to keep my bike out for an extended period.

 My go-to lock is an Abus Bordo Granit X Plus, and it is thick enough to make me feel like my bike is safe.
-But I often use it with an Abus cable so I can keep both wheels safe together.
-I carry both of them, pretty much, everywhere I go by bike.
+But I often use it with an Abus cable to keep both wheels safe together.
+I carry both of them pretty much everywhere I go by bike.

-I like to use different types of locks because you need a different set of tools to cut through various locks.
-If I’m using different bolts, it might be harder for thieves to get through the locks and my bike will be safer.
+I like using different locks because you need other tools to cut through various waves.
+Extra bolts might make it harder for thieves to get through the coils, and my bike will be safer.

 Learn how to take care of your bike